open-telemetry/oteps/text/0156-columnar-encoding.md

 ### Validation

-A series of tests were conducted to compare compression ratios between OTLP and a columnar version of OTLP called OTLP Arrow.
+A series of tests were conducted to compare compression ratios between OTLP and a columnar version of OTLP called OTel Arrow.
 The key results are:

 * For univariate time series, OTel Arrow is **2 to 3.5 better in terms of bandwidth reduction while having an